tomtyiu/didactic-waddle/README.md

 # Didactic Waddle
+## Weather by City application using AI SDLC tool using OpenAI's Codex.
 A dependency-free Node.js full-stack weather app.
 Users enter a city, the backend resolves it with Open-Meteo geocoding, fetches current weather and day-planning details, and the frontend renders a responsive dashboard.

 ## Run Locally